-Below is the Court’s response to talc-related cancer victims’ Motion to Dismiss J&J subsidiary, LTL Management, LLC’s bankruptcy.
-As you can see, the judge was forced to comply with a loophole in bankruptcy law that is allowing the corporate giant to exploit the bankruptcy process.
+See the Court’s response to talc-related cancer victims’ Motion to Dismiss J&J subsidiary, LTL Management, LLC’s bankruptcy.
+As you can tell, the judge was forced to comply with a loophole in bankruptcy law that is allowing the corporate giant to exploit the bankruptcy process.

 Talc-related cancer victims will likely still be compensated, but instead of being heard before juries of their peers, their claims will now be held up, potentially for years, in bankruptcy court.